 Dewey Truman – The current musical outlet of singer/songwriter/multi-instrumentalist Lamont James, and an artist that fans of hooky powerpop of all shapes and sizes NEED to hear for themselves!
 His style runs the gamut from the classic powerpop style of Big Star or Cheap Trick to the more orchestrated variety of Burt Bacharach or The Partridge Family to the quirky new wave punk pop of The B-52s!
 Definitely an artist and band after IPO’s heart!

 The Fandemics – A monster in a china shop of a band featuring ex-members of Take Drugs, Darlings of Chelsea, Tacoma Redd, and Citizen Kill get together to make a new band of their own.
-Their sound is loud, sonically lush, and loveable, filled with harmonies, hooks, and heart.
+Their sound is loud, sonically lush, and loveable, filled with harmonies, hooks, and heart, as exemplified on their new White Flag single!
 Fans of The Replacements, Hüsker Dü, and The Descendents will want to pay special attention to this one!

 Julian Troiano – If his last name sounds familiar, it may be due to the fact that he’s the nephew of legendary Canadian guitarist, Domenic Troiano.
 However, young Julian is quickly becoming a singer/songwriter to be reckoned with in his own right.
 He was recently awarded a full scholarship to the famed Metalworks Institute, and his recently released debut EP, Inner Battles, carries on a family legacy of outstanding musicianship while infusing deeply emotional lyrics and pop sensibilities.
 Fans of classic R&B/Pop artists with smooth vocals, such as Lionel Richie, Al Green, or Lenny Kravitz will love Troiano and his band!